Ley789/SimpleRayTracer/Thesis/thesis.md

 # Introduction

+**"backend" is lowercase!**

+**"text-base" -> "text-based"**

 Diagrams is a declarative DSL for creating 2D and 3D scenes in Haskell.
 It is optimized for simplicity and flexibility.
 This is achieved by exploiting monoids.
-The standard Backend for 3D scenes is POV-Ray, which is a open source ray tracer.
+The standard Backend for 3D scenes is POV-Ray, an open source ray tracer.

 Ray tracing is a well known rendering technique in the context of computer graphics.
 Images can be rendered, with ray tracing, by tracing the path of rays that are emitted from a camera that travel through pixels of an image plane.
 Ray tracing is also known for being able to produce physically realistic images.
 Ray tracing did not emerge as the primary rendering method because of its computational intensity.
-Rasterization based rendering offered better performance and is now the well established rendering method in interactive applications.
+Rasterization based rendering offers better performance and is now a well established rendering method in interactive applications.
 An active field of study is the optimization of the ray tracing algorithm.
 Therefore there are a lot of techniques to accelerate ray tracing and improve the quality of the resulting images.
-Some of these improvements can be applied to all ray tracing methods like acceleration data structures.
+Some of these improvements, such as acceleration data structures, can be applied to all ray tracing methods.

-POV-Ray renders scenes based on a text-base scene description file.
-It can render scenes described in Diagrams by translating the Diagrams DSL to the text-base scene description file of POV-Ray.
+POV-Ray renders scenes based on a text-based scene description format.
+It can render scenes described in Diagrams by translating the Diagrams DSL to the text-based format of POV-Ray.
 The aim of this bachelor project is to remove the dependency on POV-Ray.

-In this thesis we provide an alternated Backend for Diagrams.
+In this thesis we provide an alternate Backend for Diagrams.
 This is achieved by implementing a native renderer.
 The renderer is based on the basic ray tracing algorithm.
-The thesis provides additionally the integration into Diagrams.
+The thesis additionally provides the integration into Diagrams.

-This work documents the data structure and algorithms mostly mathematically.
+This work documents the data structures and algorithms.
 It describes the structure of the implementation, e.g. the tasks of the different modules.
-It also describes the problems occurred while implementing the ray tracer and the functional behavior to solve these issues.
+It also describes the problems encountered while implementing the ray tracer and how to solve these issues.

 In \autoref{rendering} an introduction into the topic rendering is given, focused mainly on ray tracing.
-Next \autoref{d-scene} defines the used data structure in the implementation.
-In the \autoref{domain-specific-language} we shortly introduced DSL and Diagrams.
+Next, \autoref{d-scene} defines the used data structure in the implementation.
+In \autoref{domain-specific-language} we introduce DSL and Diagrams.
 Then in the \autoref{algorithms-used-in-the-implementation} we introduce the algorithm details of the implementation.
 It contains the intersection function, normal vector calculations and an introduction to shading.